Eulogy — First Voice

 C.O.R.A. issued a statement:

 Subject expired of natural causes.
-His contributions were appreciated.
+Contributions appreciated.

 Aftermath

-And somewhere else, a woman stood up to speak.
+Somewhere else, a mother rises to speak.

 Eulogy — Final Voice